AUTOMCAS/CV/README.md

 I love to:

 - Discover why and how something works.
-- Learn how to learn
+- Learn how to more effectively learn.
 - Apply skills and knowledge to problem solve.
-- Help others learn
+- Help others learn.

 ## <a name="learning">Learning Journey</a>